Marfullsen/Marfullsen/README.md

 Hey there, my name is Francisco, alias [Marfullsen](marfullsen.github.io/), I'm a software developer, currently learning Vue3 with VueCLI & VueRouter, as you might guess, I'm very interested in FrontEnd.

-- 💻 I’m currently working on [TSOFT](https://www.tsoftglobal.com/).
+- 💻 I’m currently working at [TSOFT](https://www.tsoftglobal.com/).
 - 🌱 I’m currently learning Vue.js and German 🇩🇪.
 - 📌 I’m looking for people to talk about casual projects and ideas to develop.
 - 💬 Ask me about learning languages, developing projects, teaching or coding.